 Today, we are talking about clustering, with Paul Popovich.
 Just to make sure that we’re on the same page, this is the clustering that has been around for a while.
 I think at least 2005, it was available.
 This is not the availability groups that have become a little bit more popular in SQL Server 2012.

 We’re talking about corruption today.
 Certainly, that’s a challenge that all data professionals need to consider.
 Steve had a corruption challenge earlier this year and it was very heavily attended.
 Lots of big names threw their hat into the ring there.

 Today we’re going to change things up a little bit, and talk about Test Anxiety when it comes to Certification Testing.
 We’re also going to discuss some preparation techniques that we can use as well.
 Before we get into the guest for today’s show, we do have a few changes coming, and that is, I have a new microphone.

-I chat will Louis Davidson about database design and get his thoughts on some strategies about how to go about making your design and what tools are available to help you.
+I chat with Louis Davidson about database design and get his thoughts on some strategies on how to go about making your design and what tools are available to help you.

 Steve Jones and I talk about the need to build your own brand and we share a few ideas on how to do that.